 Section 67.
 Appeal.
-Appeal from decisions of the Commission shall be to the proper courts in accordance with the Rules of Court or as may be prescribed by law.
+Appeal from decisions of the Commission shall be to the proper courts as may be prescribed by law or rules.

 Section 68.
 Period for Compliance.
 Any natural or juridical person or other body involved in the processing of personal data shall comply with the personal data processing principles and standards already laid out in the Data Privacy Act.